Dentures: Cost, Types, and Care

 Proper denture care is crucial to maintaining good oral hygiene.
 After eating, make sure to rinse your dentures well to get rid of any food particles that may be stuck on them.
 Yes, this does mean brushing your dentures!

-When your dentures are removed, you’ll also want to make sure the inside of your mouth is also thoroughly cleaned.
+When your dentures are removed, you’ll also want to make sure the inside of your mouth is thoroughly cleaned as well.

-You’ll want to give your dentures a good scrub with a denture cleaner at least once per day to fight off any bacterial growth.
+You’ll want to give your dentures a gentle scrub with a denture cleaner or soft-bristled toothbrush at least once per day to fight off any bacterial growth.
 Soaking your dentures overnight is another good way to prevent any bacteria buildup.
-Dentures are meant to be like teeth, and just like teeth plaque buildup and tartar still need to be warded off.
+Dentures are meant to be like teeth, and just like teeth, plaque buildup and tartar still need to be warded off.

-Although cleaning your dentures on your own is helpful, it’s also important to schedule checkups with your dentist to ensure your dentures get professionally cleaned.
+Although cleaning your dentures on your own is helpful, it’s also important to schedule regular dental checkups with our dentist to ensure your dentures get professionally cleaned.
 This will help retain the longevity of your investment!

 Whether you’re missing a few teeth or missing all your teeth, you may be ready to consider getting dentures.
-As your Troy, MI cosmetic dentist, Kelly Giera DDS and her team are ready to help figure out the best choice for you.
-To learn more, feel free to request an appointment with Kelly Giera DDS or call our office directly at (248) 528-2270.
+As your denture dentist in Troy, MI, we are ready to help figure out the best choice for you.
+To learn more, feel free to request an appointment by calling Mosaic Dental today at (248) 528-2270